Lebowski1234/dero-racers/readme.md

 * Within a minute (depending on block time), the Player fields should come up and the debug box should display a message confirming you have joined the game!
 If after a few minutes and several blocks have passed this doesn't happen, just try again.
 It is likely due to too many calls to the contract by other players.

 * Press the 'Update Car Yard, Open races, My Garage' button.
 This should populate the game GUI.

+The next time the game is run, just press the Start button!
+No need to join again.